-Thank you for choosing to Show Some Love and participate in the 2017 Combined Federal Campaign (CFC).
+Thank you for choosing to Show Some Love and participate in the 2019 Combined Federal (CFC).
 Your work empowers and inspires the generosity of the Federal community, and together we can have an even greater impact.

 Information shared by your organization educates donors and helps them understand the importance of the CFC to participating charities.
-We look forward to working with you to attend campaign events and hope these rules and tips are helpful as you plan for the upcoming campaign.
+We look forward to working with you to attend campaign events and hope the following information is helpful as you plan for the upcoming campaign.

 - Charity representatives participating in CFC events should: